dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 1/README.md

 ![](2019-12-04-15-15-03.png)

+Note : NSX Manager cluster is running on a seperate cluster.

 A single NSX-T Edge Transport Node  is used for this lab, named as EdgeNode03.
 As there are multiple solutions consuming the same NSX-T deployment, there are actually additional Edge VMs in this environment.
 The focus will be on EdgeNode03 VM only and it is hosted on ESX2.

 ![](2019-12-04-14-35-28.png)